Submit an Article

 We prefer short manuscripts of 10 to 15 double-spaced typewritten pages.
 Authors are encouraged to write in a relaxed, expository style; opinion, humor, and historical comments can (and should) be intermingled to make lively reading.
 Additional suggestions regarding writing for CHANCE are offered under Hints for Authors.

-You may submit material via email as a PDF document or a Microsoft Word file or send three hard copies—along with a CD-ROM (preferably an ASCII text file, but a Microsoft Word document and PDF are acceptable)—to the editor at the following address:
+Submit material via email as a PDF document and a Microsoft Word file to the editor at the following address:

 - CHANCE Editor

 Details for listing and citing references are given in the ASA Magazine Style Guide (PDF).